India, South Africa bid to ban COVID vaccine patents finds few takers in Latin America | DW | 28.06.2021

 The rise of right-wing governments and autocrats in the region has made it difficult for others to come up with a joint position on the TRIPS waiver proposal, which has been co-sponsored by Venezuelan leader Nicolas Maduro's authoritarian government.

-Munoz Tellez said the rise of populist leader Jair Bolsonaro in Brazil has also dealt a big blow to regional cooperation.
-The Brazilian President has drawn flak for his government's botched response to the pandemic which has claimed more than 500,000 lives.
+Munoz Tellez said the rise of nationalist leader Jair Bolsonaro in Brazil has also dealt a big blow to regional cooperation.
+The Brazilian president has drawn flak for his government's botched response to the pandemic, which has claimed more than 500,000 lives.

-Wealthy nations like the United Kingdom as well as the European Union have been opposing a patent waiver, saying it would stifle innovation at pharmaceutical companies by robbing them of the incentive to make huge investments in research and development.
+Wealthy nations such as the United Kingdom and groupings including the EU have opposed patent waivers, saying they would stifle innovation at pharmaceutical companies by robbing them of the incentive to make huge investments in research and development.

-Drug companies argue that the ban would not boost vaccine supply given how complex vaccine manufacturing is.
+Drug companies argue that the ban would not boost supply, given how complex vaccine manufacturing is.

 "Our mRNA vaccine requires 280 components from 86 suppliers located in 19 different countries.
 Producing it is not as simple as sharing the 'recipe,' as some may suggest," the Pfizer spokesperson told DW.
 "We believe it is unrealistic to think that a waiver will magically facilitate ramping up so quickly as to address the vaccine supply issues in a safe and quick manner."